/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Waterfall: A hierarchy establishing the order in which funds are to be distributed.

-This material is distributed or presented for informational or educational purposes only and should not be considered a recommendation of any particular security, strategy, or investment product, or as investing advice of any kind.
+This material is distributed or presented for informational or educational purposes only and should not be considered a recommendation of any particular security, strategy or investment product, or as investing advice of any kind.
 This material is not provided in a fiduciary capacity, may not be relied upon for or in connection with the making of investment decisions, and does not constitute a solicitation of an offer to buy or sell securities.
 The content contained herein is not intended to be and should not be construed as legal or tax advice and/or a legal opinion.
 Always consult a financial, tax and/or legal professional regarding your specific situation.

 This material contains opinions of the author or speaker, but not necessarily those of Guggenheim Partners, LLC, or its subsidiaries.
 The opinions contained herein are subject to change without notice.
 Forward-looking statements, estimates, and certain information contained herein are based upon proprietary and non-proprietary research and other sources.
 Information contained herein has been obtained from sources believed to be reliable, but are not assured as to accuracy.
 Past performance is not indicative of future results.
 There is neither representation nor warranty as to the current accuracy of, nor liability for, decisions based on such information.
 No part of this material may be reproduced or referred to in any form, without express written permission of Guggenheim Partners, LLC.

 Investing involves risk, including the possible loss of principal.
 Investments in bonds and other fixed-income instruments are subject to the possibility that interest rates could rise, causing their value to decline.
 Investors in asset-backed securities, including mortgage-backed securities, collateralized loan obligations (CLOs), and other structured finance investments, generally receive payments that are part interest and part return of principal.
 These payments may vary based on the rate at which the underlying borrowers pay off their loans.
 Some asset-backed securities, including mortgage-backed securities, may have structures that make their reaction to interest rates and other factors difficult to predict, causing their prices to be volatile.
 These instruments are particularly subject to interest rate, credit and liquidity and valuation risks.
-High-yield bonds may present additional risks because these securities may be less liquid, and therefore more difficult to value accurately and sell at an advantageous price or time, and present more credit risk than investment-grade bonds.
-The price of high-yield securities tends to be subject to greater volatility due to issuer-specific operating results and outlook and to real or perceived adverse economic and competitive industry conditions.
+High yield bonds may present additional risks because these securities may be less liquid, and therefore more difficult to value accurately and sell at an advantageous price or time, and present more credit risk than investment-grade bonds.
+The price of high yield securities tends to be subject to greater volatility due to issuer-specific operating results and outlook and to real or perceived adverse economic and competitive industry conditions.
 Bank loans, including loan syndicates and other direct lending opportunities, involve special types of risks, including credit risk, interest rate risk, counterparty risk, and prepayment risk.
 Loans may offer a fixed or floating interest rate.
 Loans are often generally below investment grade, may be unrated, and can be difficult to value accurately and may be more susceptible to liquidity risk than fixed-income instruments of similar credit quality and/or maturity.

-©2023, Guggenheim Partners, LLC.
+© 2025, Guggenheim Partners, LLC.
 All rights reserved.
 Guggenheim, Guggenheim Partners, and Innovative Solutions.
 Enduring Values. are registered trademarks of Guggenheim Capital, LLC.
 No part of this article may be reproduced in any form, or referred to in any other publication, without express written permission of Guggenheim Partners, LLC.

 FEATURED PERSPECTIVES

-Fourth Quarter 2024 Fixed-Income Sector Views
+Third Quarter 2025 Fixed-Income Sector Views

-Macro Markets Podcast
+Macro Markets

 © Guggenheim Investments.
 All rights reserved.

-Guggenheim Investments represents the following affiliated investment management businesses of Guggenheim Partners, LLC: Guggenheim Partners Investment Management, LLC, Security Investors, LLC, Guggenheim Funds Distributors, LLC, Guggenheim Funds Investment Advisors, LLC, Guggenheim Corporate Funding, LLC, Guggenheim Partners Europe Limited, Guggenheim Partners Japan Limited, and GS GAMMA Advisors, LLC.
+Guggenheim Investments represents the following affiliated investment management businesses of Guggenheim Partners, LLC: Guggenheim Partners Investment Management, LLC, Security Investors, LLC, Guggenheim Funds Distributors, LLC, Guggenheim Funds Investment Advisors, LLC, Guggenheim Corporate Funding, LLC, Guggenheim Wealth Solutions, LLC, Guggenheim Private Investments, LLC, Guggenheim Partners Europe Limited, Guggenheim Partners Japan Limited, and GS GAMMA Advisors, LLC,.